GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

   - **Analyze:**  Compare your observations with the data displayed on the dashboards.
 What discrepancies do you notice?
   - **Explain:**  Explain the reason for the difference between what users are reporting and what the dashboards are showing.
 What might be causing this discrepancy?
   - **Consider:**  What are the implications of this discrepancy for your monitoring and alerting strategy?
 How can you improve your monitoring to better reflect the actual user experience?

-- This challenge will test your ability to:

-  - Analyze and interpret monitoring data.
-  - Troubleshoot issues based on user reports.
-  - Identify blind spots in your monitoring setup.
-  - Think critically about the relationship between technical metrics and user experience.

 ### Success Criteria